John Maine: New York Mets

 The end of Maine's 2008 season was marred by injury.
 On August 4, Maine was put on the disabled list with a strained rotator cuff.
 He returned, making three more starts, but was then put back on the disabled list.
 On September 24, he again came off the disabled list but Manager Jerry Manuel did not allow him to pitch for fear of future injury.
 At season's end, he underwent surgery in which doctors removed a bone spur from his shoulder.
 The doctors were amazed at the size of the spur; they said it was the biggest they had ever seen.
 They were amazed that he was able to pitch in that condition.

 He began throwing in December and was ready for spring training of 2009.

 In January, the Mets avoided arbitration, signing Maine to a one-year, $2.6 million contract.
 Maine initially struggled coming off the shoulder surgery, posting a 5.40 ERA to go with a 1–2 record in four April starts.
 However, he bounced back in his six starts in May, going 4–1 with an ERA of 2.75, nearly half of his April ERA.
 After a poor start in June, he was placed on the 15-day disabled list due to arm fatigue.
 Maine would stay on the DL with arm fatigue and numerous setbacks for a long amount of time.
 He eventually came back in mid-September and was eased back into the rotation, going more than 5 innings only once.
 In his last start of the season against the Astros, he went 7.0 innings letting up one earned run with 7 strikeouts, with that encouraging start he gave the Mets more certainty that he can return to his '07 form in the 2010 season.
 He finished the 2009 season with a 7–6 win–loss record throwing 81.1 innings with an era of 4.43.

 In January, the Mets and John Maine agreed to arbitration, signing Maine to a one-year, $3.3 million contract (with an additional $225,000 that can be earned in performance bonuses).

 Maine struggled with his performance and spent additional time on the Disabled List.
 On 20 May, in his ninth start of the season, he was taken out of the game after pitching to one batter.
 Maine stated that he was in good health, but Jerry Manuel ignored his request to stay in the game.
 Pitching coach Dan Warthen said that Maine had "habit" of not being truthful about his health.

 On July 23, Maine had arthroscopic surgery to repair his shoulder and missed the remainder of the 2010 season.
 At that time, he was considered to be the second best pitcher in Major League Baseball by New York Beat Writer Gary Paciello.

-Maine became a free agent after the 2010 season and signed with the Colorado Rockies, starting the 2011 season in the minor leagues.
+He was non-tendered and became a free agent on December 2, 2010.